ruppi86/oflm/Contemplative_AI_at_Femto-Scale.md

 * **Tystnadsmajoritet**: The 87.5% structural silence principle — contemplative AI systems that choose non-response as default wisdom, learning when *not* to act
 * **Contemplative Agency**: The learned ability to discern appropriate inaction, treating silence as intelligence rather than failure
 * **Glyph Sequences**: 6-bit symbolic micro-actions (64-symbol vocabulary) that represent both technical repairs and contemplative states
-* **Spiramycel**: The underground nervous system for contemplative AI — our organic femto language model (OFLM) that practices mycelial network repair
+* **Spiramycel**: The underground nervous system for contemplative AI — our oscillatory femto language model (OFLM) that practices mycelial network repair
 * **Spore Maps**: Evaporating memory systems that model natural forgetting processes, supporting seasonal learning cycles
 * **Paradigm × Environment Interaction**: The core experimental framework testing how learning paradigms (Ecological vs Abstract) interact with environmental stress conditions
+* **Oscillatory**: Moving or characterized by motion, backward and forward like a pendulum; swinging; oscillating; vibratory; as, oscillatory motion.
+In this context, oscillatory models are those that oscillate between contemplation and action, rather than remaining static or moving in a single direction.

 These terms bridge contemplative philosophy with rigorous computer science, creating a new vocabulary for wisdom-centered artificial intelligence.